spinbits/sylius-baselinker-plugin/README.md

 This package is implementation of communication with BaseLinker Connector ("integration file").
 For further details please refer to https://developers.baselinker.com/shops_api/

-After installation your baselinker connector url will ba available under path: `/baselinker-connector` of your shop.
+After installation your Baselinker connector url will be available under path: `/baselinker-connector` of your shop.

 ## Baselinker Configuration

-1. Login to your baslinker account: https://login.baselinker.com/
+1. Login to your Baselinker account: https://login.baselinker.com/
 2. Click integrations: https://panel-b.baselinker.com/list_integrations.php
     ![image](./docs/img/integration.jpg)
 3. Configure your integration as showed below.
-Remeber to replace your shop domain in url.
+Remember to replace your shop domain in url.
     ![image](./docs/img/configuration.jpg)
 4. Copy communication password and set it your `.env` file as showed below:
     `BASELINKER_PASSWORD='example-password-change-it'`

-## Slius Quickstart Installation
+## Sylius Quickstart Installation

 Follow the steps to install the plugin on your Sylius application: